Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 2.1.3
+- Fixed an issue with the stream restart logic that may cause incorrect socket reuse

 v 2.1.2
 - Handle an error event from the TDA stream.
 Emit a `streamError` and `streamClosed`